ahmadsayed/CHasCode/README.md

 - Build a cluster with different version withing the cluster itself for example master and worker different version
 - Build a cluster different version in worker nodes.

+## Current Scope and Furture works

+The whole project now is around using Kubernetes in Docker [kind](https://kind.sigs.k8s.io/docs/user/quick-start/), also the current code is only around exec kind and kubectl command, may be a better approach is to replace it with library based approach like k8s go client or via kubernetes Rest API, still kubectl exec is now simpler approach, as well as it provides some sort of isolation layer between the unit-testing libs, and underlaying kubernetes version